Yours3lf/rpi-vk-driver/README.md

   - [ ] shader from assembly, hardcoded vertices
   - [ ] vertices/indices from vertex/index buffer object
   - [ ] uniforms for matrix multiplication and animation
+  - [ ] texture coordinates and texture sampling